 Every situation is unique, though.

-Meggan Heacock, vice president, controller at Dupaco, suggests asking yourself these questions:
+Meggan Heacock, senior vice president, finance at Dupaco, suggests asking yourself these questions:

 |1| Did my certificate automatically renew?